NextCenturyCorporation/mcs-ingest/scorecard/README.md

 object to achieve a goal.
 This counts the different types of manipulation, inlcuding pushing, pulling, rotating, torquing, and moving.
 It also counts the number of times that they attempted to do so and failed.

+#### Platform Side Correctness

+For several task types, Agent Identification, Spatial Elimination, Interactive Object Permanence, the agent needs to move off of the platform to one side or the other.
+This element of the scorecard determines whether the agent moved to the correct side.

 ## Running the Scorecard